Peta0228/TC/README.md

 The script has strong reusablity, the application is able to query from twitter overtime, it is designed as an autorun process in system background.

-It also functions as a 'tweet monitor', which alerts will be sent by email when triggered by certian conditions in tweets queried
+It also functions as a 'tweet monitor', which alerts will be sent by email when triggered by certain conditions in tweets queried

 ## Search by keyword -- PART 1

  - search by keyword in twitter; e.g., keyword: #CCT, ABBC, cat.
  - the search behaves just like the search bar in twitter, returning tweets containing the keyword in reverse-chronological order (from newest to oldest)
- - if a tweet is a retweet, only the orginal tweet's text will be used (as the original tweet deemed to be more informative in general in search result) as the search result
+ - if a tweet is a retweet, only the original tweet's text will be used (as the original tweet deemed to be more informative in general in search result) as the search result
- - filter the search results by three conditons: followers count of the tweet's account, favorite count of the tweet, and retweets count.
+ - filter the search results by three conditions: followers count of the tweet's account, favorite count of the tweet, and retweets count.
  - push each keyword's search results into a separate database,

 ## Search by account-keyword -- PART 2